ha-noh/ha-noh.github.io/README.md

 8) Have navbar icons look more organized and not floating in space
 9) Change how image height is determined in the gallery
 10) Create a landing page or page overlay for every panel -  right now some panels just link to external pages without any context
+11) Remove jquery calls and fontawesome icons from navbar & gallery